Overseas Americans (verified)

 Expatriation is the process of voluntarily giving up one’s citizenship.
 This can be done for a variety of reasons, such as to avoid paying taxes, to pursue citizenship in another country, or to live in a country without the restrictions placed on citizens of that country.
 In the United States, expatriation can be a complicated and costly process.
 The decision is irreversible.
 There are a number of tax implications to consider, as well as the potential for losing certain rights and privileges.
 Expatriation may be the right choice for some, but it’s important to be fully informed of the consequences before making the decision.

-If you renounce your citizenship, you have to settle with the IRS forever by means of Form 8854.
+If you renounce your citizenship, you have to settle with the IRS forever by means of a final tax return after your renunciation.
+In this final Return, you account for your pocessions with a Form 8854.
 Only after this final settlement, you are no longer required to file a tax return in America.

 You may also have to pay an “exit tax” on any unrealized capital gains you have in the year you expatriate.
 The exit tax is basically a capital gains tax on any assets you own that have gone up in value since you bought them.
 The expatriation tax can be a complex and confusing topic.

 If you are considering expatriation should contact Americans Overseas to ensure you understand all of the US tax implications.
-You must have filed tax returns for 5 years plus the year of renoucation including Form 8854.
+You must have filed tax returns for the 5 years before the year of cancellation, plus the final return after you have renounced.

 You can renounce your US citizenship but be aware that renunciation may have no effect whatsoever on your US tax obligations.
-Upon renunciation you need to fill in form 8854 that asks you clearly to state that you have filed all your taxes.
-If you aren’t compliant you might be able to renounce.
+Upon renunciation, you need to fill in a form and declare under oath that you have met all of your tax obligations.
+If you aren’t compliant you might not be able to renounce.

 But the IRS will not let you go until you have filed up a number of years back until the date of renunciation.
 There are cases of people renouncing and still owing tax.
 Worst of both worlds.
 Also (in a limited number of cases) you might have to pay exit tax upon renouncing.